Degree conditions forcing directed cycles: Semidegree threshold of with and

 For the rest of the proof, we assume $\ell$ is an odd multiple of $3$.

 \begin{claim} There are no sidewalks of value $2$ and no edges between consecutive blobs that do not agree with the cyclic order of the blobs. \end{claim}

 \begin{proof} Assuming the contrary, there is a directed path $uvw$ with $u$ and $w$ from the same blob.
-Consider a blob-transversal $S$ using an outneighbor of $u$ and an inneighbor of $w$.
-From \eqref{eq:sidewalks_bound} there is a vertex $t \neq v$ in $T$ connected with $3$ vertices from $S$.
-If it creates a sidewalk of a non-zero value then it can be combined with the assumed sidewalk of value~$2$ to find $C_\ell$ for every $\ell \geq 9$ considered here.
-In the other case, all $3$ edges are going from (or to) $t$.
-But then, with any inneighbor (or outneighbor) of $t$, we have a sidewalk of value $1$ or $3$.
+Consider a blob-transversal $S$ using an inneighbor of $u$ and an outneighbor of $w$.
+From \eqref{eq:sidewalks_bound} and \claref{cla:k4:atmost3} there is a vertex $t \neq v$ in $T$ connected with $3$ vertices from $S$.
+If it creates a sidewalk of a non-zero value, then its value is $1$ or~$3$, and it can be combined with the path $uvw$ to find $C_\ell$ for every $\ell \geq 9$ considered here.
+In the other case, all $3$~edges are going from (or to) $t$.
+But then, with any inneighbor (or outneighbor) of $t$, we have a sidewalk of value~$1$ or $3$.
 Combining it with the assumed path $uvw$ we find $C_\ell$. \end{proof}